St Nicholas Cole Abbey: History

 Saint Nicholas of Myra is patron saint of, among other groups, children and fishermen, and the church has special ties with both.
 An inventory of the church's possessions taken at the time of the Protestant Reformation includes vestments for children, suggesting that the church maintained the tradition of electing a boy bishop on Saint Nicholas Day.
-Deeds in the reign of Richard I refer to a new fish market near St Nicholas Cole Abbey.
+Deeds in the reign of Richard the Lionheart refer to a new fish market near St Nicholas Cole Abbey.
 In a Charter of 1272, the church is referred to as "St Nick's behind Fish Street".
 During the 16th century, several fishmongers were buried here and John Stow records that, during the reign of Elizabeth I, a lead and stone cistern, fed by the Thames, was set up against the north wall "for the care and commodity of the Fishmongers in and about Old Fish Street".

 Like all English churches, St Nicholas Cole Abbey became Protestant during the Reformation.
 Upon the accession of Queen Mary I, it was the first church to celebrate Mass (on 23 August 1553).
 The incumbent rector, Thomas Sowdley, had obtained a licence to marry during the reign of Edward VI and was deprived of his living as a result.
 In the same month as the coronation of Mary I, John Strype recorded "Another priest called sir Tho.
 Snowdel, [i.e. Sowdley] whom they nicknamed 'Parson Chicken', was carted through Cheapside, for assoiling an old acquaintance of his in a ditch in Finsbury field; and was at that riding saluted with chamber-pots and rotten eggs".
 Sowdley regained his living on the accession of Elizabeth I.

 A century later, the living of St Nicholas Cole Abbey was owned by Colonel Francis Hacker, a Puritan who commanded the execution detail of Charles I.

 The church was destroyed in the Great Fire.
 Charles II promised the site to the Lutheran community but lobbying prevented this from being granted and the parish was combined with that of St Nicholas Olave, a nearby church also destroyed but not rebuilt.
 The church was rebuilt between 1672 and 1678 at a cost of £5042.
 Included in the building accounts are the items "Dinner for Dr Wren and other Company – £2 14s 0d" and "Half a pint of canary for Dr Wren's coachmen – 6d".
 It was the first church of the fifty-one lost in the Great Fire to be rebuilt.